pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 ![](assets/img/0.png)

-So We start with the situation where hacker have a potential remote administration acces to a victim web server.
+So We start with the situation where an hacker have a potential remote administration acces to a victim machine.

-In this lab, the web server is a windows machine that run apache web server and very vulnerable php scripts and which exposes the log4j vulnerability.
+This victim machine is a web server is a windows machine that run apache web server and very vulnerable php scripts and which exposes the log4j vulnerability.
 But the web server is protected by Secure Endpoint.

 - Step 1 : the hacker send a log4j Attack into a web server formular.
-This attack make the Web server to download from a malicious location a piece of code that will be executed by it's windows operating system.
-This code is a powershell code that runs into memory a "mimikatz" attack.
+This attack makes the Web server to download  a malicious piece of code that will be executed as shell commands by the windows operating system.
+This code is a powershell code that runs into memory a version of a "mimikatz" attack.
+This is actuallly a fileless attack.
-- Step 2 : Secure Endpoint will detect this attack attempt and will block it.
+- Step 2 : Secure Endpoint will detect this attack and will block it.
 At the same time, Secure Endpoint will create a SecureX Incident.
-- Step 3 : Within SecureX a workflow runs every 5 minutes and reads SecureX incidents.
+- Step 3 : Within SecureX a workflow which runs every 5 minutes reads SecureX incidents.
 For every new incidents since last 5 minutes, the worklow will analyses their details and will extract from them  targets and malicious observable information.
-- Step 4 : for every severe incidents, the workflow send to Security Operators alert Webex team room, a documented alert that warn them about this new threat, with the list of targets and malicious observable that try to pawn them.
+- Step 4 : For every incidents with high severity, the workflow will send a documented alert to a an alert Webex team room.
+The goal is to alert the security operator about this new threat.
+And call them to instantly react.
-- Step 5 : Thanks to clickable links into the webex team Alert message, the security operator can trigger SecureX workflows which add malicious observables into SecureX blocking feeds.
+- Step 5 : Thanks to clickable links into the webex team Alert message, the security operators will be able to trigger SecureX workflows which will add malicious observables into SecureX blocking feeds.
-- Step 6 - Final step, once malicious observable are in the blocking feeds, they are automatically deployed a few minutes later as new blocking rules into all company firewalls.
+- Step 6 - Final step will be to deploy the blocking feeds into all company firewalls.
+This process is an completly automated process for Cisco Secure Firewall.
+Once malicious observables exist into the SecureX blocking feeds, they are automatically deployed a few minutes later as new blocking rules into Cisco Secure Firewalls thank to the **Security Intelligence** or the **Threat Intelligence Director** FirePOWER feature.

-## What will you learn in this lab
+## What will you learn in this lab ?

 In this lab you will learn